 We recommend service providers undertake safety and security steps.
 Here are fundamental security processes we recommend.
 They are fundamental and basic steps, and we recommend you consult with security portals, blogs and specialists to increase your knowledge and improve upon your own processes.
 This is not an exhaustive list of potential processes, yet we believe will support you.
 These security steps are provided yet you must adhere to our Terms and Conditions seen here when accepting freelance jobs through our website and platforms.
-By our clients paying booking fees for services with their debit/credit card and PayPal, we consider this to be a stronger process and better practice rather than service providers listing classified ad’s in newspapers and simply paying clients cash on arrival, which has inherent risks.
+By our clients paying booking fees for services with their debit/credit card and PayPal, we consider this to be a stronger process and better practice compared to service providers listing classified ad’s in newspapers and simply receiving client payments on arrival, which has inherent risks (lack of background checking of clients etc).
 Please continue to read below once you are satisfied with the Terms and Conditions of working as a service provider on our website(s) / platform.

 Personal Emergency Contact: Ensure that you have a trusted person, often referred to as a “confidant,” who knows the details of your job assignments.
 This may include your whereabouts and expected duration of tasks.